Noisy Bathroom Fan

 - Remove the fan cover.
 Juggle up the retainer clips and you will find it easy.
 Mostly you will have to press the 2 wires at two ends and take them out

 - Take out the single screw.
 Mostly fan is mounted on a metallic plat and is held with a single screw.

 - Slide the plate assembly to one side and take it out.

 - Remove the excessive dust build-up.
 Clean the fan assembly with a brush, vacuum, or aerosol.

 That’s it.
 Put back in the reverse order.
 It’s recommended to take as many pictures as you can take.
 This will facilitate and will help if you are stuck.

 Picture of an Old Fan Taken Out From Basement Washroom

 Noisy Bathroom Exhaust Fan With Wobbling Wheel

 Over the period of time, it can happen the plastic wheel might be worn out and has become loose.
-If its so, it will wobble and touch the inside housing and making noise.
-If its so, continue with above process and;
+If so, it will wobble and touch the inside housing, and making noise.
+If so, continue with the above process and;

 - Take out the push retainer clip or retainer washer sitting on the top of the shaft.